-The LAN9211 is a full-featured, single-chip 10/100 Ethernet controller designed for embedded applications where performance, flexibility, ease of integration and system cost control are required.
-The LAN9211 has been specifically designed to provide high performance and throughput for 16-bit applications.
-The LAN9211 is fully IEEE 802.3 10BASE-T and 802.3u 100BASE-TX compliant, and supports HP Auto-MDIX.
+The LAN9116 is a full-featured, single-chip 10/100 Ethernet controller designed for embedded applications where performance, flexibility, ease of integration and system cost control are required.
+The LAN9116 has been architected to provide the best price-performance ratio for any 32-bit application with medium-high performance requirements.
+The LAN9116 is fully IEEE 802.3 10BASE-T and 802.3u 100BASE-TX compliant.

-The LAN9211 includes an integrated Ethernet MAC and PHY with a high-performance SRAM-like slave interface.
-The simple, yet highly functional host bus interface provides a glue-less connection to most common 16-bit microprocessors and microcontrollers as well as 32-bit microprocessors with a 16-bit external bus.
-The integrated checksum offload engines enable the automatic generation of the 16-bit checksum for received and transmitted Ethernet frames, offloading the task from the CPU.
-The LAN9211 also includes large transmit and receive data FIFOs to accommodate high latency applications.
-In addition, the LAN9211 memory buffer architecture allows highly efficient use of memory resources by optimizing packet granularity.
+The LAN9116 includes an integrated Ethernet MAC and PHY with a high-performance SRAM-like slave interface.
+The simple, yet highly functional host bus interface provides a glue-less connection to most common 16-bit and 32-bitmicroprocessors and microcontrollers.
+The LAN9116 includes large transmit and receive data FIFOs to accommodate high latency applications.
+In addition, the LAN9116 memory buffer architecture allows the most efficient use of memory resources by optimizing packet granularity.